chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 The mason registry will hold the manifest files for packages submitted by developers.
 To contribute a package to the mason-registry a chapel developer will need to host their package and submit a pull request to the mason-registry with the toml file pointing to their package.
 For a more detailed description follow the steps below.
+Publishing can be done with ``mason publish`` or manually.

+``mason publish`` Steps:
+      1) Write a library or binary package in chapel using mason
+      2) Host the package in a git repository. (e.g. GitHub)
+      3) Fork the mason-registry on GitHub
+      4) Ensure your package has a remote origin.
+      5) Run ``mason publish`` in your package
+      6) Go to the link provided to open a pull request to the mason registry.
+      7) Wait for mason-registry gatekeepers to approve PR.

-Steps:
+Manual Steps:
       1) Write a library or binary package in chapel using mason
       2) Host that package in a git repository. (e.g. GitHub)
       3) Create a tag of your package that corresponds to the version number prefixed with a 'v'. (e.g. v0.1.0)